Manufacturer: | Scratch |

 Flight and Recovery:

 T' boosters were loaded with A10-3T motors while t' sustainer used a B6-4.
-A cluster whip be used t' ignite t' motors.
+Avast!
+A

-One option was t' add a significant amount o' mass t' t' nose cone o' the sustainer t' lower its accelerations (I knew all that F=Ma stuff at school would come in handy eventually).
+One option be t' add a significant amount o' mass t' t' nose cone o' the sustainer t' lower its accelerations (I knew all that F=Ma stuff at school would come in handy eventually).
 T' other option is t' change t' booster motors t' 1/2A3s that burn out after 0.35 seconds but t' max peak thrust is too low.

 T' boosters are light and recovered fine with t' streamers.